 But, I had discovered a new passion: Massage Therapy

 I loved the hands-on work, the connection created with my clients, the ability to feel nodules and knots through the skin, and of course, helping them to feel fantastic.

 Over the following 20+ years, I studied numerous different massage styles and techniques with some of the best educators in the massage industry.

 From the bizarre Chi Nei Tsang (Internal Organ Energy Massage) in 1994, an abdominal massage to balance Chi or energy.
 To the cutting edge DermoNeuroModulation in 2012, a science based hands-on technique aimed at encouraging changes within the nervous system.

 In 2012, I had the wonderful privilege to fully dissect a human cadaver, it was a gruesome experience but awe inspiring beyond belief!
 I learnt more in that single week than I have from most of the other courses put together.

-I'm currently widening my movement skillset and exploring Meditation/Mindfulness studying Sustainable Yoga Teaching Training with Brea Johnson and Kat Boehm (Heart+BonesYoga).
+I'm currently widening my movement skillset and have doing my Yoga Teaching Training in Sustainable Yoga with Brea Johnson and Kat Boehm (Heart+BonesYoga).